labbots/firestore-export-json/README.md

     To set this to something different use the `-P`/`--processes` flags e.g. `./fs_to_json.py source/ dest/ -P 1`
 5. By default, this will not clear out any files from the destination directory.
     To force a clean before running use the `-C`/`--clean-dest` flag e.g. `./fs_to_json.py source/ dest/ -C`
+6. By default, this will attempt to use a hardware-accelerated crc32c check to verify the integrity of the blocks of data.
+Without hardware acceleration, this can be a costly process.
+If you don't have hardware acceleration, you can disable the checks with the `-c`/`--no-check-crc` flag.
+    The penalty for not running any crc32c checks is that you might have corrupt or missing data in the json output.

 ### Method 1